gabolsgabs/DALI/README.md

       entry.horizontal2vertical()
       entry.vertical2horizontal()

-## Horizontal.
+## 3.1- Horizontal.
-In this format each level of granularity is stored indivually.
+In this format each level of granularity is stored individually.
 It is the default format.

 ![alt text][horizontal]